clambro/black-hole-thesis/docs/description.md

 Why on earth are we confining our spacetime like this?
 The answer has to do with a concept called "stability." **A spacetime is defined to be <u>un</u>stable if any amount of energy put into it, no matter how small, inevitably forms a black hole.** Stability simply means that there are configurations of the spacetime that *don't* collapse into black holes.

-The flat universe that we live in is known to be stable (we said above that weak energy will simply diffuse to infinity), but there are more exotic flavours of spacetime whose stability is not known, and it is interesting to ask what changes from flatness can transition us from a stable spacetime to an unstable one.
+The flat universe that we live in is known to be stable (we said above that weak energy will simply diffuse out to infinity), but there are more exotic geometries of spacetime whose stability is not known, and it is interesting to ask what changes from flatness can transition us from a stable spacetime to an unstable one.
 The point of this whole project is to provide evidence that confining flat spacetime is all it takes to make it unstable.
-This claimed instability then has implications in the study of more exotic forms of spacetime, which themselves have implications in string theory, but such discussions would take us way too far afield.
-All we need to concern ourselves with here is our little flat space model.
+This claimed instability has implications in the study of more exotic forms of spacetime, which themselves have implications in string theory, but such discussions would take us way too far afield.
+All we need to concern ourselves with here is our flat space model.

 ## The Problem Statement

 We are trying to provide evidence that confinement takes otherwise stable flat space and makes it unstable.
 To do this, we will show that smaller and smaller energy packets that would not form black holes in regular flat space *will* form black holes in confined flat space.

 How does this process work?
 To keep the math as simple as possible, we will imagine that our space and our scalar field have perfect spherical symmetry.
 Imagine our scalar field, which initially does not have enough energy to collapse.
 It starts diffusing outwards, but eventually reaches our artificial boundary.
 The energy of our system must be conserved, so the field has no choice but to be reflected back towards the center.
-Naively, one might think that this causes a stable pattern of infinite back and forth reflection: inwards, outwards, inwards, outwards, etc., but remember that energy curves spacetime!
+Naively, one might think that this causes a stable pattern of infinite back and forth reflection: inwards, outwards, inwards, outwards, etc., but remember that energy curves spacetime.
 Every time the energy collapses into the center, it comes under the influence of its own self-gravity, making the energy packet a little denser.
 As this process repeats over and over, the energy packet becomes denser and denser until it inevitably forms a black hole, thus demonstrating instability.

-Now that we have a well-posed problem, we can talk about the physics of our system.
+Let's break down the physics of this system.

 ## The Physics